-Following the approval of the Chinese Society Buildings Matching Grant Program by Council in June 2014, staff and the Chief Housing Official met with the Chinese Benevolent Association, and Chinatown Society Heritage Buildings Association to formulate the principles and guidelines for this grant program.
-Meetings in English and Chinese were then held with the Chinese family clan and benevolent societies to invite their applications, and to provide an overview of the grant program and application process.
+In December 2014, Council allocated 17 Societies with first round capital grants totalling \$1.16 million leaving a balance of \$940,000 in unallocated grant funding.
+Meetings in English and Chinese were held with the Chinese family clan and benevolent societies to invite their applications for the second round of grants and to provide an overview of the grant program and application process.
 The program summary, guidelines, and application form is available in both English and Chinese on the City's website.

 A total of 17 applications were received, and evaluated through an internal staff review process, including Planning, Heritage, and Housing.
 The application guidelines were used to determine whether the applications were acceptable.
-All 17 applications are recommended.
+This report recommends grants be allocated to 13 Societies: 8 priority applications from first-time applicants (as detailed in Appendix A), and 5 secondary applications from Societies that previously received matching grants in 2014 (as detailed in Appendix B).
+Five other applications are not recommended as the applications were incomplete, withdrawn by the applicant, or for standard maintenance items that are not eligible for the funding program (as detailed in Appendix C).